The Coming Forth of the Book of Mormon

 How did Joseph Smith dictate the Book of Mormon in 65 (or perhaps 90) days9 in one draft with his limited experience and education?10

-How did Joseph Smith create a complex narrative with consistent geography within the book?11 There are 100 unique names of places in the Book of Mormon.
+How did Joseph Smith create a complex narrative with consistent geography within the book?11 There are 86 place names in the Book of Mormon.
 It contains around 600 references to place names.
 The distances, relative locations, and topography are consistent throughout the text.
 Other authors like JRR Tolkien have sprawling geographies, but how did Joseph Smith do it in 65 days?
+Even if I say that “Joseph had years to think about the Book of Mormon,” isn’t putting it all together in such a short period quite unusual?

 Other prolific authors have written fictional stories and characters, whereas the Book of Mormon purports to be a historical, not fiction, book.
 If Joseph Smith is making up the Book of Mormon, why are so many of its claims proving more true as time goes on?
 If the Book of Mormon comes from the imagination of a 23-year-old farm boy, how have millions of members been touched by it and joined the Church?